metehan/marsgen/readme.md

 Seed file and output folder are optional.
 If no output folder defined it will generate files on the folder where command called from.

 # Templating and Syntax
-Seed files and folders may have variables.
-Lets say you want to generate VenusModel.php VenusView.php you can name the templaste files as -Planet-Model.php and -Planet-View.php and put this variable on seed file.
+Template file names and folder names may have variables.
+Lets say you want to generate VenusModel.php and VenusView.php you can name the template files as -Planet-Model.php and -Planet-View.php and set what to replace in seed file.
+Inside ```__FileSystem__``` everything will be replaced by using *str_replace()* function.
 ```php
 $seed['__FileSystem__'] = [
   '-Planet-' => 'Venus'